Noriller/easy-filter/README.md

 Here's something you can expect in the future:

+* New objective: `EasyFilter` will now become a trilogy!
+They will all share the same parser, so you will be able to filter values already buffered and values in your databases all the same, simple way.
+  * This, which filter values in objects.
+  * `EasyFilter-SQL` - That will create SQL queries.
+  * `EasyFilter-Mongo` - That will create Mongo queries.
-* Streams support ⚡: be it from an API or from a data source, data usually comes as a stream.
+* (TBD) Streams support ⚡: be it from an API or from a data source, data usually comes as a stream.
 If the Javascript Engine can handle streaming fine, why wait for it to buffer everything?

 ## There's a problem or it could be better